 How Can I Make My Bathroom More Senior-Friendly?

-Simple changes can help prevent accidents from happening in the bathroom:
+Simple safety precautions can help prevent accidents and serious injuries from happening in the bathroom:

-- Plug in a sensor light in the bathroom to help illuminate the senior’s way in the dark.
+- Plug in a sensor light in the bathroom so there is adequate lighting if the senior needs to use the bathroom overnight.
 Bonus points for a sensor that turns off automatically after a few minutes.

 - Switching the bathroom exhaust fan on to a timer can be quite helpful for a forgetful senior, as running an exhaust fan all night can be a fire hazard.

-- Add sturdy grab bars by the toilet and in the shower to give the senior something to steady themselves as they use the toilet or get in and out of the shower.
+- Add sturdy grab bars by the toilet, around bath tubs, and in the shower to give the senior something to steady themselves as they use the toilet or get in and out of the bathtub or shower.
 Read our article, Where To Put Grab Bars In A Bathroom (And How To Install Them), for more information.

 - A wearable emergency remote or one placed in the bathroom can be a priceless investment.
 Seniors that wear an emergency remote are more likely to get help when they need it most.
 With the press of a button, an ambulance is sent directly to the home as soon as possible.
 Additionally, Life Alert offers a shower HELP button.

-- Special non-slip mats that are flatter, smoother, and provide more traction are more suitable in a senior’s bathroom.
-Bathmats and even bathroom rugs on the floor can present tripping and falling hazards and should be removed and replaced with the non-slip mats (find them online).
+- A special non-slip rug that is flatter, smoother, and provides more traction is more suitable in a senior’s bathroom.
+Bathmats and even bathroom rugs on the floor can present tripping and falling hazards.
+They should be removed and replaced with the non-slip mats (find them online).
 Also, using bathtub and shower grip tape strips or brushing the floor with a few coats of non-slip paint will make the shower floor far less slippery.

 - Use a shower chair.
 Sometimes referred to as a bath chair or a shower seat, this is a seating option designed for the elderly and those with disabilities who cannot remain standing for the duration of their shower.
 These chairs may help to minimize the risk of shower-time slips and falls.

-- Install a taller toilet or a raised toilet seat with handles.
+- Install a taller toilet or toilet seat risers with safety rails.
 Falls often happen in the bathroom when a senior is getting on or off of the toilet.
-Installing a taller toilet and grab bars near the toilet will make this everyday task easier.
+Installing a taller toilet and grab bars near the commode will make this everyday task easier.

 - If this approach doesn’t work for you, or you need a temporary or simpler solution, a portable toilet with built-in rail bars may be a better idea.